JonOlav95/arbeidsplassen_scraper/README.md

 The script includes the code to clean and store the data in CSV files.

+Use the code responsibly.
+The parameters `full_scrape` and `ignore_previously_scrape` are added as to not unnecessarily burden the server.
 # Setup
 `mkdir scrapes`\
 `mkdir logs`\